tirtha17/covid19-data-analysis-r-jupyter/README.md

 - Clear and insightful analysis.
 - Visual evidence of testing differences among countries.

-Your role: **Collect, process, analyze, and visualize the data using R in Jupyter Notebook.**
+Your role: **Collect, process, and analyze the data using R in Jupyter Notebook.**

 ---